What kind of beef do you sell?

 How much does Sauer Family Beef cost?

-Our 2022 beef price remains at $3.42 per pound hanging weight, and processing cost will depend on which plant you select.
-The total cost of our all-natural, packaged beef, including processing fees for 2022, is about $6.76 per pound (take-home).
+Our 2023 beef price is $3.69 per pound hanging weight, and processing cost will depend on which plant you select.
+The total cost of our all-natural, packaged beef, including processing fees for 2023, is about $7.39 per pound (take-home).

 In 2023 a quarter of beef, processing included, costs about $850-$1,250.
 A half of a beef costs approximately $1,650-$2,150 and a whole animal approximately $3,400-$3,900.

 How do I pay for the beef?

 Sauer Family Beef will contact you in May/June with the exact hanging weight and cost of your beef.
 You may then pay for your beef by cash, check or credit card.
 ALL payment for beef MUST be received before you go to pick up your beef at the processing plant.

 You will pay the processor separately for the processing.
 Double J Meatpacking and Valley Packing accept cash, checks, debit cards and credit cards.
 Innovative Foods in Evans accepts cash, checks and debit cards (no credit cards).

 What kind of cuts will I get?

 In a half of a beef, there are approximately 12 roasts, 14 t-bone steaks, 5 sirloin steaks, 5 sirloin tip steaks, 14 rib-eye steaks, and 6 round steaks.
 There are also short ribs, flank steak, stew meat, brisket and approximately 75# of ground beef.
 You can choose to have any of the cuts made into ground beef.
 Working with your processor, you can customize your packaging for your convenience.

 How much beef will I get?